renpy/renpy/sphinx/source/config.rst

     If not None, this should be a string giving the default language that the game is translated into by the translation framework.

-.. var:: config.main_game_transition = None

-    The transition used when entering the game menu from the main menu, as is done when clicking "Load Game" or "Preferences".

 .. var:: config.main_menu = [ ... ]

     The default main menu, when not using screens.
 For more details,